constructo/pump/README.md

 Both will work because Pump code will be compiled to a graph and not to a sequence of instructions.

-We are starting with a Java prototype, the plan with this prototype is to refine the VM so it has an algorhytm-like simplicity thus easy to implement in any language.
+We are starting with a Java prototype, the plan with this prototype is to refine the VM so it has an algorhytm-like simplicity; therefore easy to implement in any language.